 This post was updated on 04/22/21 to correct the vacancy counts during the George H. W. Bush administration.

-make his mark” on the federal judiciary with a “raft of nominees.”
+News reports say that President Biden will soon “make his mark” on the federal judiciary with a “raft of nominees.”
 Two important “marks” are the number of appointees and what Senate Judiciary Chair Richard Durbin called “rebalancing”—changing the balance of Republican and Democratic appointees.
 (Biden has also emphasized demographic and pre-appointment vocational diversity.)

 In short, here’s the situation that Biden faces, as of March 17, 2021: Biden will have fewer vacancies than did President Trump and thus not as many appointments.
 The closely divided Senate will make confirmations arduous, especially if Republicans vote against Biden nominees in numbers similar to Democratic votes against Trump nominees.
 Biden should be able to bolster the Democratic-appointee majority on the district courts.
 But he will still have difficulty changing the Republican-appointee majority on the courts of appeals.